 Eric is a government contracts lawyer who represents clients' interests through counseling, negotiation, and litigation.
-His clients include multinational corporations as well as small and mid-sized businesses in a variety of sectors, including technology and IT services, R&D, construction, defense, cybersecurity, transportation, manufacturing, financial services, education, healthcare, and biotech.
+His clients include multinational corporations as well as small and mid-sized businesses in a variety of sectors, including technology and IT services, R&D, defense, cybersecurity, construction, transportation, manufacturing, financial services, education, health care, and biotech.

-Eric advises on federal, state and local procurement and other complex compliance issues throughout the life cycle of the contracting process.
+Eric advises on federal, state and local procurement issues throughout the life cycle of the contracting process.
 Clients rely on his counsel from pre-proposal opportunity and risk assessment, through compliance with solicitation requirements, award capture, and contract performance, to termination and close-out.
-Along the way, he helps clients understand and address a wide variety of issues, including: business ethics and conduct; government contractor-specific employment laws; privacy and data security; sourcing restrictions; M&A due diligence and contract novation; security clearances; cost and pricing; small business and socio-economic programs; and export controls.
+Along the way, he helps clients understand and address a wide variety of complex compliance issues, including: business ethics and conduct; government contractor specific employment laws; privacy and data security; sourcing restrictions; M&A due diligence and contract novation; security clearances; cost and pricing; small business and socio-economic programs; and export controls.
 Eric also supports client success by negotiating contracts, subcontracts, teaming and joint venture agreements, and IP development agreements and licenses with contractors, commercial and non-profit entities, and institutions of higher education.
 If disputes or potential problems arise, he advocates for his clients in bid and size protests, contractor and government claims, and appeals.
 In addition, he guides clients through audits and investigations, terminations, and suspension and debarment issues.

 Regardless of the problems he is working to help solve, Eric's approach reflects his belief in the importance of cogent analysis, effective communication, and a focus on the client's bottom line.

-Defended protest of multi-million dollar contract for the operation and maintenance of a federal research facility.
+Defended protest of multimillion dollar contract for the operation and maintenance of a federal research facility.